How to Declutter Kids Toys

 3. Try a Toy Rotation System

 If you’ve never heard of toy rotation, you may want to start doing your research.
-It’s a great way to organize toys and avoid clutter while keeping your children interested and engaged with their toys.
-Essentially, you divide all your kids’ toys into bins and rotate them each week.
+It’s a great way to declutter hide the toys in your living room while keeping your children interested and engaged with their toys.
+Essentially, you divide all your kids’ toys into storage containers for kids’ toys and rotate them each week.
 Since the toys are split up into smaller sections this means easier clean-up, less clutter, and more interest in their toys as new ones are reintroduced every week.
 To begin your own toy rotation system, follow these steps:

 1. Gather up all toys